-Adoption In Virginia
+Adoption Law in Virginia

-The experienced adoption lawyers at Livesay & Myers, P.C. represent clients in Fairfax, Loudoun, Prince William, Manassas, Alexandria, Arlington, Fredericksburg, Stafford, Spotsylvania and all across Northern Virginia.
+The experienced adoption lawyers at Livesay & Myers, P.C. represent clients in Fairfax, Arlington, Loudoun, Prince William, Manassas, Alexandria, Fredericksburg, Stafford, Spotsylvania and all across Northern Virginia.

 Cases involving adoption and termination of parental rights can be emotional and stressful for all parties involved.
 Your case is too important not to have an experienced Virginia adoption attorney on your side.

 Adoption is the process whereby children who have been permanently and legally separated from their birth parents are placed with new parents.
 The adoptive parents are given the same rights and obligations as biological parents, while the rights and obligations of the biological parents are terminated.

 Virginia law permits only two types of placements for adoption: those made by duly authorized agencies (public social services departments and private licensed child placing agencies) and those made by birth parents or legal guardians.

 Agency Placement Adoptions.
 Agency placements occur when the child is in the custody of a local department of social services or licensed child-placing agency.
 In this situation, all parental rights are terminated, custody with authority to place for adoption is granted to the agency, and the agency consents to the child’s adoption.